Your Directors have pleasure in presenting the Sixtieth Annual Report together with theaudited accounts for the year ended March 31 2020.

 Mrs. Shernaz Vakil retires from the Board of Directors by rotation in pursuance of theprovisions of the Companies Act 2013 and Articles of Association of the Company.
-Beingeligible for reappointment he has offered himself for re appointment.
-The Board ofDirectors recommends his re-appointment.
-The information required to be furnished underSEBI (Listing Obligations and Disclosure Requirements) Regulations 2015 & SecretarialStandards are given in the Notice of the 57th Annual General Meeting.
+Beingeligible for reappointment she has offered herself for re-appointment.
+The Board ofDirectors recommends her re-appointment.
+The information required to be furnished underSEBI (Listing Obligations and Disclosure Requirements) Regulations 2015 & SecretarialStandards is given in the Notice of the 60th Annual General Meeting.

 DIRECTORS' RESPONSIBILITY STATEMENT:

 To the best of their knowledge and belief and according to the information andexplanations obtained by them your Directors make the following statements in terms ofSection 134(5) of the Companies Act 2013: